jhyejun/jhyejun.github.io/_posts/2018-04-20-anniversary-management.markdown

 layout: post
 date: 2018-04-20 21:25
 tag:
-- project
+- Project
-- application
+- Application
-- ios
+- iOS
 projects: true
 hidden: false
 description: "Apps that manage the anniversaries of people in your contacts"